 The 1930 entry into this franchise updated Alraune to the sound picture — rather clumsily, but still.
 As stated, neither the 1928 nor the 1930 versions are any masterpieces, and it may be a question of personal taste which one you prefer.

 The legendary femme fatale Brigitte Helm, was only 18 when she began filming Metropolis with demon director Fritz Lang, and her only film experience at that time was a screen test for Lang’s epic Die Nibelungen.
 Metropolis turned her into one of the world’s biggest movie stars, and she was typecast as the femme fatale.
 After Metropolis she, perhaps unwisely, signed 10 year contract with Ufa, and more or less had to play whatever they placed her in, thus: vamps and more vamps.
 After a while she grew so frustrated with playing nothing but the same roles, that she actually took the company to court in 1929, trying to get out of her contract, but to no avail.
 She lost the trial, and most of her salary after that went to paying off the court debts.
 Her 29 films were a roller-coaster of bad and brilliant movies – notable are The Love of Jeanne Ney (1927), where she plays a blind woman, Crisis (1928), where she portrays a spoilt woman of the world who from sheer boredom almost destroys her own life, and L’Atlantide, where she plays a an opaque, otherworldly goddess driving men crazy.
-She was considered for the title role of James Whale’s masterpiece Bride of Frankenstein (1935) before Elsa Lanchester was cast.
+She was considered for the title role of James Whale’s masterpiece Bride of Frankenstein (1935, review) before Elsa Lanchester was cast.
 Before she quit acting she appeared in yet another sci-fi film, the today largely forgotten classic Gold (1934), where she got to play an unusually well-balanced character.

 Albert Bassermann, playing professor ten Brinken, was one of Germany’s biggest stars of both the stage and film, often playing men of authority or historical profiles, such as Columbus or the Pope.
 He fled the Nazis via France to Hollywood, where he almost immediately landed a role in Alfred Hitchcock’s Foreign Correspondent, which earned him an Oscar nomination for best supporting actor.
 Bassermann remained a popular character actor in the US until his retirement in 1948.
-He appeared in the WWII propaganda film Invisible Agent (1942), another one in a long line of inferior sequels to James Whale’s The Invisible Man (1933).
+He appeared in the WWII propaganda film Invisible Agent (1942, review), another one in a long line of inferior sequels to James Whale’s The Invisible Man (1933, review).

 Harald Paulsen, the romantic lead, was also a popular stage performer, who made a successful transition to film, and became something of a matinée idol in the twenties.
 He is best remembered for his performance in Bertolt Brecht’s original stage production of The Threepenny Opera, where he played The Dapper, popularly known as Mack the Knife.
 His original recording of the classic song can be hear here.
 He also appeared in Robert Wiene’s flopped follow-up to The Cabinet of Dr. Caligari, Genuine (1920).
 Despite his early recognition as a Brecht devotee, Paulsen later proved to be a full-fledged Nazi, proudly wearing the Swastika and denouncing his colleagues for not being devoted to the cause.
 He appeared in a number of propaganda and hate films during the Nazi rule.
 After a three-year blacklisting after the war, he returned to film acting in 1948, but for natural reasons had difficulty recapturing his former fame.
 His son Uwe Paulsen was a well-known voice actor, best known for dubbing Martin Shaw in the British crime series The Professionals (1981-1991), and for his work dubbing Christopher Walken.